Join millions of Canadians who have already trusted Loans Canada

 Bankruptcy

-Bankruptcy is a legal proceeding that provides debt relief to those who have no feasible way to get out of debt.
-Like a consumer proposal, bankruptcy is facilitated by an LIT, who will review your financial situation.
-They may take over your assets, and ensure you carry through with your bankruptcy duties.
+Bankruptcy is a legal proceeding that provides debt relief to those who cannot get out of debt on their own.
+Like a consumer proposal, bankruptcy is managed by a LIT.
+You’re financial situation will be reviewed and certain assets may need to be surrendered.

-Bankruptcy is better suited for those with very high debt in excess of $250,000, not including mortgages.
+Bankruptcy is better suited for those with very high debt over $250,000, not including mortgages.

 Risks Of Bankruptcy